How Do You Get People to Write Reviews of Your Practice?

 The Power of Reviews Revisited, Part Two

-Unlike our usual blog posts, this is part of a short series which feature an interview with Darryl Quinlan, Product Manager of the reputation management software MDidentity.
-I spoke with Quinlan because I wanted to revisit the topic of one of our previous blogs, the power of reviews, and with his unique insight he proved to be an excellent source of information.
+Unlike our usual blog posts, this is part of a short series which feature an interview with Michael Dobkowski, Product Manager of the reputation management software MDidentity.
+I spoke with Dobkowski because I wanted to revisit the topic of one of our previous blogs, the power of reviews, and with his unique insight he proved to be an excellent source of information.
 If you would like his advice about managing your online reputation, contacting him is easy, and his knowledge and expertise in this area are hard to match.

-Last time, Quinlan explained that having no reviews is worse for you than having a negative rating, because people are likely to “go right past” a listing with no rating or reviews.
+Last time, Dobkowski explained that having no reviews is worse for you than having a negative rating, because people are likely to “go right past” a listing with no rating or reviews.
 And that raises the question, how can a new doctor or new practice with no reviews yet get themselves on the map?
-Quinlan answered that and a lot more.
+Dobkowski answered that and a lot more.

 Anything to take advantage of having patients in the office – try to have people do it then and there.
 Don’t just give them a card and ask them to write a review when they get home.
 The stats on that are so low – If you give out a thousand cards, getting 5 reviews out of that thousand is doing very, very well.
 And it has nothing to do with the desire to follow through, it has everything to do with just simply life.